adaptive-democracy/hopeful-path/book/toward-verified-foundations.md

-sustainable persistent democracy seems like the sensible change to make in order to adjust this for the long-term.
+sustainable adaptive democracy seems like the sensible change to make in order to adjust this for the long-term.

-since persistent democracy allows nomination of documents, it allows voters to give truly unbounded input to the system.
+since adaptive democracy allows nomination of documents, it allows voters to give truly unbounded input to the system.

 questions of equilibrium and convergence seem less important although we are hoping that this mechanism converges to a coordination function that best approximates an aggregation of all the welfare prediction